 At the entrance of the Jardin d’Acclimatation is a commemorative plaque which does not draw much attention.
 It was only because we were waiting for friends before entering the park that I noticed it.
-To my surprise I found out that the plaque talked about a deeply questionable fad that took place in Paris when France was a colonial power.
+To my surprise, I found out that the plaque talked about a deeply questionable fad that took place in Paris when France was a colonial power.
 How many people of our generation know that not so long ago the Jardin d’Acclimatation was a human zoo organising ethnological exhibitions of non-European indigenous peoples?
 And this reputed garden was not the only place to have done so.
-Major capital and cities of the Western world organised ‘ethnological exhibitions’: New York, London, Hambourg, Zurich, Milan… Let’s go back in time when the Jardin d’Acclimatation was a human zoo…
+Major capital and cities of the Western world organised ‘ethnological exhibitions’: New York, London, Hambourg, Zurich, Milan… Let’s go back to a time when the Jardin d’Acclimatation was a human zoo…

 The Commemorative plaque at the entrance

 The plaque is situated just outside the entrance pavillon (entrée Porte des Sablons).
 It is therefore visible by all passersby.
 Sadly the plaque is not very respected.
 As you can see in our photo it is fixed on the ground amidst too many cigarette butts.

 The commemorative plaque is only written in French and reads: